Most interesting landmarks of Wiltshire

 - Wiltshire Heritage Museum – museum of archaeology, art, history and nature of Wiltshire.
 Contains valuable archaeological artifacts.

-Described wonders of Wiltshire
+Described landmarks of Wiltshire

 Wiltshire is known worldwide due to its archaeological monuments, especially Stonehenge.
 This fame is deserved but there is much more than this.